cbergmeir/cc2425/session2/README.md

 - [**How to work with Docker containers**](#4-working-with-docker-containers)
 - [**How to build a Docker image**](5-Creating-a-new-Docker-image---Dockerfiles)

-### Installation
+### 1. Installation

-If you work on our server, you need to run the following sript before you can use docker:
+If you work on our server, you need to run the following script before you can use docker:

 ```
 dockerd-rootless-setuptool.sh install
 ```

-### 1. Running first Docker container
+### 2. Running first Docker container

 For our first example, we will run a short Docker command to download the *Hello World* of **Docker images** and start our very first **Docker container**.